-By this time, the coolant level inside the coolant surge tank may be lower.
-If the level is lower, add more of the proper mixture to the coolant surge tank until the level reaches the FULL COLD mark, or just above the small cylinder at the base of the opening.
+- 6. Start the engine and let it run until you can feel the upper radiator hose getting hot.
+Watch out for the engine cooling fans. - 7.
+By this time, the coolant level inside the radiator filler neck may be lower.
+If the level is lower, add more of the proper DEX-COOL® coolant mixture through the filler neck until the level reaches the base of the filler neck.